DappDevs/presentations/content/how-to-dappdev.md

 The second is that you familarize yourself with some of the concepts underpinning the economics of what we are building.
-Terms like "Futures" and "Prediction Markets", or what it means to "Stake" tokens on a particular outcome, these are very important design mechanisms in crypto that need to be well-understood to be used effectively.
+Terms like "Futures" and "Prediction Markets", or what it means to "Stake" tokens on a particular outcome, these are very important design mechanisms in dapps that need to be well-understood to be used effectively.

 Next is to become more familar with some software engineering concepts.
 Dapps are all about process.
 If you don't have a process and follow it, you will lose yourself and your clients a whole lot of money.
 Learning how to design a platform architecture for your web app is step one of this process.
-The next step is to generate a series of documentation that breaks down the design requirements and assigns a good methodology to test that those requirements are correctly implemented.
+The next step is to generate a series of documentation that breaks down the design requirements and assigns a good methodology to test those requirements, and ensure they are correctly implemented.

-If you're like me, hearing the words "Test Driven Development" sort of turn you off.
+If you're like me, hearing the words "Test Driven Development" sort of turns you off.
-But when you're dealing with tens of thousands to millions of people's money, there is no margin for error.
-I think about it like launching a flight test aircraft:
+But when you're dealing with tens of thousands to millions of dollars of people's money, there is no margin for error.
+I think about it like flying an experimental aircraft:
-"you only have one chance to get it right, so give yourself the best chances possible"
+"you only have one chance to get it right, so give yourself the best chance possible"

 In aerospace, this means following the V model of software development, which we affectionately call the "Swiss Cheese Approach".